 Will the courts still be able to reject filings?

-Yes, the courts will be able to reject filings if there is no signature and no certificate of service, or no certificate of redaction.
+Yes, the courts will be able to reject filings if there is no signature, no certificate of service, or no certificate of redaction.

 Will we get emails about our filing being rejected?

 Yes, you have the ability to choose from a selection of email notification types based on the various statuses of your filings.
 These notifications can be controlled through each user’s “My Account” area under the “Manage Notifications” tab.
 By selecting and deselecting the available options, each registered user determines which email notification types he or she would like to receive based on the submitted filings.

 No, waiver accounts are used by government agencies, legal aid, social services, public defenders, pro bono, etc. All requests for waivers will be reviewed by a clerk before filing is accepted.